inducer/pycuda/doc/source/driver.rst

     .. attribute:: shared_size_bytes

         The number of bytes of shared memory used by this function.
-        Only available if this function is part of a :class:`SourceModule`.

         On CUDA 2.1 and below, this is only available if this function is part of a :class:`SourceModule`.
 It replaces the now-deprecated attribute